onap/vvp-devkit/README.md

 - login to your new account
 - Add a public ssh key your profile

-Before creating an engagement, you need to configure the jenkins container
+Before creating an engagement, you need to manually configure the jenkins container
 - login as root to the running jenkins container
 $ docker exec -it -u root <jenkins container id> "/bin/sh"
 - add 10.252.0.12 dev-git.vvp.example.com to /etc/hosts

+From here, you have two options to setup the Jenkins validation script
+1) If you are running locally and gitlab is not accessible from the internet, you can stop here and once a repo is created in gitlab you can mark it public.
+2) If you need to keep the heat template repos private, you can modify /usr/local/bin/ice-testengine to use authentication http://$domain/$repo" master change to http://<administrator username>:<administrator password>@$domain/$repo" master
+- administrator username by default is root. gitlab_admin_password is in the unencrypted vault file.

+At this point, users can login to the ICE portal and create engagements.

 Once an engagement has been created with your new user, it will create a corresponding project in gitlab.

-- login to gitlab (http://10.252.0.12/) WITH THE ADMIN credentials
+- login to gitlab WITH THE ADMIN credentials
-- add your new user to the new project that was created in the previous step
-- in gitlab, authentication via ssh between test-engine and gitlab may not be working. recommended for local builds to set gitlab project to public access.
+- You can grab the link that a user will need to clone and upload heat templates.
+Most likely ssh will not work, only http.
+- In the previous step when you set up the jenkins container, If you did not add authentication to the ice-testengine script, you need to mark the repo public.
 BE AWARE if youre not using a private instance, this could allow anyone to see the uploaded heat templates.
 - clone the repo.
 Cloning may only work over http.
 - add your heat templates and commit them to the repo
 - This will start a jenkins job to validate your templates, and results will be posted to the portal once complete.